dthung99/hack-nation-sport-ai-coaching/README.md

 ## Existing Single-Agent Hook

-`useElevenConversation` remains available for simple single-agent sessions.
+`useElevenConversation` remains available for simple single-agent sessions (legacy), but the primary UX now uses multi-agent on the main screen.

 ## License